HEAPLab/libta/README.md

 Depending on the implementation, the library uses different data type for the input time series.

 ### bscta
-We suggest to use double it may be required to perform computiation with values below *10^-10* and with single-precision float it may lead to inaccuracies.
+We suggest to use double it may be required to perform computation with values below *10^-10* and with single-precision float it may lead to inaccuracies.
 On the other side, using long double may allow to get results more precise, but the computation is way slower.